 Throughout history, tort laws have expanded the definition of personal injury to include many forms of legal wrongdoing.
 Some common forms include:

-- Premises liabilities.
-These injuries happen on another’s premises, and include slips and falls, workplace injuries, dog bites, and swimming pool accidents.
+- Premises liability accidents.
+These injuries happen on another’s premises, and include slips and fall accidents, workplace injuries, dog bites, and swimming pool accidents.

 - Vehicles accidents.
-Commercial truck accidents, bicycle wrecks, scooter accidents, accidents with city dump trucks, ridesharing companies, taxis, and all other accidents where a vehicle you operate was battered by another vehicle fall into this category.
+Commercial truck accidents, bicycle accidents, scooter accidents, accidents with city dump trucks, ridesharing accidents (including Uber accidents and Lyft accidents), taxis, and all other accidents where a vehicle you operate was battered by another vehicle fall into this category.

 - Pedestrian injuries.
 Pedestrians are afforded certain rights in accordance with Florida and Bradenton city laws.
 If someone plows into pedestrians while they’re legally in crosswalks, for example, the injured parties may bring a civil action against the driver.